sandialabs/ChemicalAssetTracker/README.md

 The community edition of MySQL is recommended.
 Do not use MariaDB - there are feature differences between it and MySQL that will break CAT.

-### 2. .NET Core
+### 2. .NET Core Version 2.2 SDK

-This can be downloaded from Microsoft
+This can be downloaded from Microsoft at https://dotnet.microsoft.com/download/dotnet/2.2.

 ### 3. Python 3